Updated: Sep 15

-Motivational Interviewing is an approach that increases an individual’s readiness to change their self destructive behaviour.
-Motivational interviewing employs techniques such as discussion about concerns, dealing with triggers, understanding causes of relapse.
+Motivational Interviewing is an approach that increases an individual’s readiness to change their self-destructive behavior.
+Motivational interviewing employs techniques such as discussing about concerns, dealing with triggers, and understanding causes of relapse.
 This is followed by planning for change by developing a series of steps the individual can use to change.

-2. Monitoring: Various forms of drug testing or monitoring such as Urine Drug Screens, Breathalyzers, Skin monitors can be used to detect alcohol or drug use.
-Such tests can be done on a regular basis by family members in order to keep a close check on the person involved in the recovery proess.
-Early detection of drug/alcohol might reduce the risk of relapse.
-For behaviour addictions, a regular check on the addicts phone and laptop activity, or their daily diary can be used for monitoring.
+Various forms of drug testing or monitoring such as Urine Drug Screens, Breathalyzers, and Skin monitors can be used to detect alcohol or drug use.
+Such tests can be done on a regular basis by family members in order to keep a close check on the person involved in the recovery process.
+Early detection of drugs/alcohol might reduce the risk of relapse.
+For behavior addictions, a regular check on the addict's phone and laptop activity, or their daily diary can be used for monitoring.

-3. Peer Support: A variety of peer support groups are available to help and motivate individuals in the recovery process to rely on.
-Programs such as Alcoholics Anonymous (AA), Narcotics Anonymous, and SMART Recovery emphasize the need for frequent meetings, working through a specified program, and continuous guidance from a mentor to deal with high risk situations and to avoid relapses.
+A variety of peer support groups are available to help and motivate individuals in the recovery process to rely on.
+Programs such as Alcoholics Anonymous (AA), Narcotics Anonymous, and SMART Recovery emphasize the need for frequent meetings, working through a specified program, and continuous guidance from a mentor to deal with high-risk situations and avoid relapses.

-4. Seeking Social Support: Take out time to contact your friends and family members who will support you in your goals without being judgmental.
+Take out time to contact your friends and family members who will support you in your goals without being judgmental.
 Try to have a list of contacts who are close to you and trust you to help you deal with triggers and relapses.
-You might also want to let your friends know that you are planning to change and your long term goals.
+You might also want to let your friends know that you are planning to change and your long-term goals.